lfost42/franchise/README.md

 Future Updates:

-4. Locate and integrate an API for mapping purposes.
+4. Consume an API for mapping purposes.
-5. Option to display locations on a map.
+5. Display locations on a map.
-6. Option to display the results of the calculator on a map.
+6. Display algorithm results on a map.
-7. Provide an option to exclude stores from the list of locations.
+7. Add an option to exclude stores from the list of locations.
 8. Improve time complexity.
 9. Add a dashboard
+10. Option to dashboard results.

 ## OPEN REQUIREMENTS
 MVP